 Noah Baumbach’s latest feature is a heartbreaking AU in which actress Gena Rowlands divorces her director husband John Cassavetes in order to move to LA and further her film acting career.
 Kidding, it’s a fluorescent law procedural detailing the absurdly high expenses, both financial and emotional, that unjustly come along with divorce.
 No, really, it’s a deconstruction of the apocryphal myth that the perfect parent, the perfect marriage, and the perfect career all exist.Continue reading “‘Marriage Story’ is an Emotional Tempest that Expertly Blurs the Line Between Realism and Camp”

 For many of us, the world sets unrealistic expectations of being materially or academically successful at a young age, leaving behind a lingering emptiness for the rest of our lives when we fail to achieve that in our 20s, maybe even our 30s.
 It’s the heavy wistfulness of wishing you were more, and the resonating regret because you weren’t.
 So we keep on chasing an ideal just within reach, but never winning the race.

 The films co-written by Greta Gerwig explore what it’s like to be trapped in this liminality, exposing the futility of dedicating your efforts to create a place you can call your own, only to look around and realise it doesn’t exist.
-Continue reading “The Futility of Ideals in Greta Gerwig’s Screenwriting”
+Continue reading “The Failure of Youthful Idealism in Greta Gerwig’s Screenwriting”